+People 12 and older are eligible to receive the COVID-19 vaccine.
 We recommend choosing between these two strategies to help encourage vaccination in the workplace:

 - Strategy 1: Host a workplace clinic for employees

-Once your staff are eligible for the vaccine, you can choose to host an on-site workplace vaccination clinic for employees at little to no cost.
+Choose to host an on-site workplace vaccination clinic for employees at little to no cost.
 If your employees are working on-site, this option can work well because it provides fast and convenient access to the vaccine.

 You do not need to enroll as a vaccine provider to host an on-site clinic for your employees.
 The provider you contract with must be enrolled.
 Contact your local health department to see if there are enrolled mobile clinics, pharmacies, or community vaccinators available in your area to partner with for hosting at the worksite.